tommikaikkonen/ibtree/README.md

 - `delete(value)` and `add(value)` return a new, updated BTSet instance instead of mutating the current one.
 - `clear` returns an empty `BTSet`.
+- `withMutations(fn)` calls `fn` with a mutable version of the BTSet.
+Any methods called inside `fn` on the mutable version will be applied mutatively.
+Returns an immutable version of the tree.
+- `asMutable` returns a mutable version of the BTSet.
+- `asImmutable` returns an immutable version of the BTSet.

 These work the same as native Set: